 A great executive assistant should be ready to assist you with general administrative tasks, including managing the day-to-day running of the organization and scheduling meetings or appointments.
 More importantly, they must exude a sheer level of self-discipline and problem-solving skills.

 A good way to identify the right candidate is by paying attention to how they answer thought-provoking questions during the interview process.
 Interest in activities like volunteering or involvement in professional organizations can also indicate they are a good fit.
+This criteria can also act as tips for executive assistant if they want to get selected for the job.

 Signs That It’s Time to Get an Executive Assistant